 First Class men and women dressed up nightly for formal dinners on the Titanic.
-Gentlemen attending the Titanic Memorial Cruise will want to don their best for the Historic Dinner night.
+Gentlemen attending a Titanic themed event will want to don their best for the night.
 Here is a guide on how to dress for the formal affair as well as some options for less formality.

 Gentlemen’s ‘White Tie’ formal wear consisted of a black tailcoat jacket and pants, white waistcoat, silk top hat, and white bow tie.
 Unlike modern suits the wool fabric was very thick and heavy.
 This kept the shape very stiff and fitted meeting social requirements for pomp sophistication.
 The cut of the tailcoat was very fitted to the body, emphasizing a waist line at jackets edge.
 Special undergarments helped shape a man’s belly much like corsets did for women.
 The jacket featured pointed collars instead of shawl collars like in the previous decade.
 The edge of the jacket bottom pointed downward a bit rather then straight across.
 Although the jacket never buttoned close there were three buttons placed on each side of the jacket opening.

 Matching wool weight trousers sat high on the waist (above bellybutton level) and tapered down to top of the ankle.
 Pockets were not necessary for formal wear and usually left out.
 There was a sharp pressed crease down both the front and back of the pant legs.
 Sometimes a single or double stripe of silk fabric ran along the side legs.
 This stripe is what has remained on modern Tuxedo pants today.